Dougie Poynter: Fashion career

 Poynter made his runway debut in January 2016 at the Joshua Kane with Lab Series Autumn/Winter show for London Collections Men.
 Off the catwalk, Poynter is a front-row fixture at LCM and other global fashion weeks, garnering invites from top brands including Topman, Burberry, Louis Vuitton, Moschino, and Saint Laurent Paris.
 Runway-side, Poynter is celebrated for his trend-setting personal style.

 Poynter served as a guest fashion writer for Fault Magazine during LCM in June 2016.
 He provided an insider's perspective with his recaps of Topman S/S 2017, Katy Eary S/S 2017, and Christopher Raeburn S/S 2017.
 His most notable editorial work includes the fashion film At Full Tilt for Vogue India (August 2014), an online exclusive for Notion Magazine (August 2015), and a spread in Issue 19 of Adon Magazine (March 2016).
 Poynter also modelled alongside his then-girlfriend Ellie Goulding in the February 2016 issue of Glamour.

 Songwriting

 In addition to his work with McFly, Poynter has written collaboratively for talent such as 5 Seconds of Summer and One Direction (for the track "I Would" from the album Take Me Home and for the track "Don’t Forget Where You Belong" from the album Midnight Memories, respectively).
 He also worked alongside seasoned artists Mark Hoppus (Blink 182) and Alex Gaskarth (All Time Low) to develop the album for the McFly + Busted supergroup, McBusted.
 He is also credited in Busted's album "Half Way There" for the song "Nineties".

+Poynter and fellow McFly member Jones operate as a musical production duo known as Sidequest.
+In 2026, the pair co-wrote and co-produced "Delusional" by girl group Remember Monday, who supported McFly on their 2026 tour.